Amatofrancesco99/Covid-19_New-cases-prediction/README.md

 **[Covid-19](https://www.who.int/health-topics/coronavirus#tab=tab_1) fourth wave it's close** in Italy, but how we can know when the situation starts to be critical?
 <br>
-Since past events we know that the growth is almost an exponential, when a wave starts, so we want to predict the future trend, with a **good model**, knowing *a priori* what's happening in previous days.
+Since past events we know that the growth is almost an exponential, when a wave starts, so we want to predict the future trend, with a **good model**, knowing *a priori* what happened in previous days.
 <br>
 Building a good model is essential in order to **avoid** taking **bad decisions** (for example lockdown when not needed, or no restrictions when needed).
 <br>